 If your friends and family are grieving too they may not be at their best – they may say the wrong thing, compare how you’ve each been impacted by the loss, or just be too lost in their own mourning to be able to be there for you.
 Also, these relationships are bidirectional and reciprocal, and you might not be in an ok enough place to be there for other people.
 A professional who is skilled at working with people who have grief and loss can help you to understand what’s happening and be supportive without needing to worry about being supported back.

 The most important element for all types of therapy is a relationship where you feel supported and understood.
 Beyond that, some therapy modalities are especially suited for working through grief and loss include Acceptance and Commitment Therapy (ACT), which allows you to focus on your values and Existential Therapy, which offers room to ask the larger questions.
 The most important thing is that your therapist is able to adapt their technique to fit

 Bereavement Therapy at Monarch Wellness

 All of our therapists are conversant at helping you through bereavement.
-Bereavement counseling is currently being offered in individual therapy, but if you are interested in joining a supportive group please contact us nevertheless.
+Bereavement counseling is currently being offered in individual therapy, but if you are interested in joining a support group please contact us.
 When we have enough interest (4 or more people with the same availability) we will offer a therapeutic group.